HarryPhoon/toolbox/doc/toolbox-help.1.md

 ## DESCRIPTION

-When no COMMAND is specified, the `toolbox(1)` manual is shown.
-If a COMMAND is specified, a manual page for that command is brought up.
+When no COMMAND is specified, the basic usage screen is shown.
+If a COMMAND is specified, a usage screen for that command is shown.

-Note that `toolbox --help ...` is identical to `toolbox help ...` because the former is internally converted to the latter.
+Note that `toolbox --help ...` is identical to `toolbox help ...`.

-This page can be displayed with `toolbox help help` or `toolbox help --help`.

 ## EXAMPLES

-### Show the toolbox manual
+### Show the basic usage screen of Toolbox

 ```
 $ toolbox help
 ```

-### Show the manual for the create command
+### Show the usage screen of the create command

 ```
 $ toolbox help create